-- Concerns can range from learning difficulties, language and communication difficulties, sensory impairment, medical problems to emotional, social and mental health issues. - Some children may be working significantly below age expected levels in Literacy and Numeracy which would indicate extra support may be needed. - Some children may have specific learning difficulties e.g. dyslexia. - Children may also have low scores on standardized tests e.g. reading/spelling age. - Information passed from a child's previous school may indicate that a child has a difficulty and support will need to be continued. - Reports received from other professionals, e.g. doctors, educational psychologists, specialist teaching service, speech and language therapists may recommend specific support.
+- Concerns can range from learning difficulties, language and communication difficulties, sensory impairment, medical problems to emotional, social and mental health issues. - Some children may be working significantly below age expected levels in Literacy and Numeracy which may indicate a learning difficulty. - Some children may have specific learning difficulties e.g. dyslexia. - Children may also have low scores on standardized tests e.g. reading/spelling age. - Information passed from a child's previous school may indicate that a child has a difficulty and support will need to be continued. - Reports received from other professionals, e.g. doctors, educational psychologists, specialist teaching service, speech and language therapists may recommend specific support.